Trylz/KronosRenderer/README.md

 - Physically based rendering
 - Directionnal and omni lights

-There is still soo much to do.
+This is a work in progress.
+There is soo much to do.

 ## Incoming features: